YanickT/Captcha/README.md

 At last I want to specify why I have not used any convolutional layers.
 The answer is as simple as pragmatic: "it was not necessary for the task to be solved".
+Since all letters will be placed at the same pixels (with very short translation) it can do its job without convolutional layers.